ldpliu/acm-promt/README.md

 ## clusters
 1. claim a cluster from cluster pool
+2. create a clusterpool based on latest ocp 4.19 images
-2. import cluster <xxx> to xxx
+3. import cluster <xxx> to xxx
-3. hibernate all my clusters
+4. hibernate all my clusters
-4. resume all my clusters
+5. resume all my clusters

 ## policies